NDC Lactation Modules

 NDC Lactation Modules: health professional content

-This content for health professionals is created for experienced NDC Accredited Practitioners who are undertaking advanced NDC training in clinical breastfeeding and lactation support, but is also available to the public.
+The Lactation Modules are written for health professionals who are experienced NDC Accredited Practitioners and who are undertaking advanced NDC training in clinical breastfeeding and lactation support.
 You can find out more about the NDC Lactation Fellowship here.
+We are also making the Lactation Modules available to the public.

 Each module's health professional content contains, relevant to the topic